Who runs it?

 Our charitable aim is: To further or benefit the residents of Kirkcowan parish and the neighbourhood, without distinction of sex, sexual orientation, race or of political, religious or other opinions by associating together the said residents and the local authorities, voluntary and other organisations in a common effort to provide facilities in the interests of social welfare for recreation and leisure time occupation with the objective of improving the conditions of life for the residents

-The fees for hire are:
+Fees for hire are:

 Many facilities in the Hall are past their best.
-The toilets, upgraded in the 60’s and not touched since (except for cleaning!) are particularly in need of renovation, and the heating system is inefficient and expensive to run.
+The kitchen and toilets, upgraded in the 60’s and barely touched since (except for cleaning!) are particularly in need of renovation, and the heating system is inefficient and expensive to run.
 Kilgallioch Community Benefit Fund paid for an architect to carry out an Options Appraisal as to how we should go about preparing the Hall for the future, and a public meeting was held to ask the Community what they wanted to see in the Hall in the future.
 The Board presented the community with 4 options:

 - Knock down the whole thing and build new facility from scratch

 - Leave the hall as it is, mend and make do

 70% of the community and 100% of the Board were in favour of Option 2.
 More detailed plans were being drawn up to begin the process.
 The cost of this project were estimated to be around £900K.
 The Board will apply to the Windfarm Benefit Funds to which the village are entitled, to pay for this project.
 The aim is to create an amazing and modern community facility, fit for purpose now and in the future, to ensure that Kirkcowan Hall is a resource to be proud of for generations to come.